Kushner: Palestinians deserve self-determination but uncertain they can govern themselves

 Kushner, President Donald Trump’s son-in-law and an architect of the White House’s yet-to-be-released Middle East peace plan, told the “Axios on HBO” television program it would be a “high bar” when asked if the Palestinians could expect freedom from Israeli military and government interference.

-The Palestinian leadership has boycotted a diplomatic effort that Trump has hailed as the “deal of the century.”
+The Palestinian leadership has boycotted a diplomatic effort that Trump has touted as the “deal of the century.”
 Although Kushner has been drafting the plan for two years under a veil of secrecy, it is seen by Palestinian and some Arab officials as tilting heavily in Israel’s favor and denying them a state of their own.

 Kushner again avoided saying explicitly whether the plan would include a two-state solution, the bedrock of U.S. policy for decades, calling for a Palestinian state in the West Bank and Gaza Strip, with its capital in East Jerusalem.